Planning to Deduct Charitable Contributions? Tax Reform May Change That

 - A description and good faith estimate of the value of any goods and services described in (b), and

-- A statement that the only benefit you received was an intangible religious benefit, if that was the case.
+- If applicable, a statement that the only benefit you received was an intangible religious benefit.

 - It must be received on or before: